-Ancient magic blends into twenty-first century life as Ryan and Alex travel with their aunt and uncle from Canada to China to celebrate the New Year.
+Ancient magic blends into twenty-first-century life as Ryan and Alex travel with their aunt and uncle from Canada to China to celebrate the New Year.
 But their trip takes an unexpected turn when they discover they must unite with fellow descendant Hong Mei to beat the clock – and ever-present enemies – to unravel and execute the ancient task given to them by the Black Dragon.
-Together the three find themselves caught up in a fantastical and fantastic series of events centered around three pendants of precious jade, a deadly enemy and a two-thousand-year-old mystery that will change all of their lives forever.
-Advance readers and reluctant readers alike will enjoy the quick pacing and blend of fantasy and reality in this tale of destiny and adventure.”
-[Young Adult, Ages 12-15]
+Together the three find themselves caught up in a fantastical and fantastic series of events centered around three pendants of precious jade, a deadly enemy, and a two-thousand-year-old mystery that will change all of their lives forever.
+Advance readers and reluctant readers alike will enjoy the quick pacing and blend of fantasy and reality in this tale of destiny and adventure.” [young adult, ages 12 and up]

 To view any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.